-Note that the process block is sensitive to the rising edge on Clk signal.
+Note that the process block is sensitive to any change to clk value, however the rising_edge function (defined in IEEE library) checks for the value change from any value to final value of '1'.
 When a change (event) on the sensitive signal occurs, the statements in the if block will be executed.